 Saint Anthony’s monastic life in Arizona

-The monastery follows the cenobitic rule of monastic life: the brotherhood of over 50 monks and novices holds all things in common and follows a daily schedule of prayer and work under obedience to the abbot, their spiritual father.
+The monastery follows the cenobitic rule of monastic life; in other words, the brotherhood of over 50 monks and novices holds all things in common and follows a daily schedule of prayer and work under obedience to the abbot, their spiritual father.

 We visited Saint Anthony, the monastery built a few miles outside of the town of Florence.
-There, in the harsh Arizona desert, the monks have established a brotherhood that today has 56 monks.
+There, in the harsh Arizona desert, the monks have established a brotherhood of 56 monks.

-Leading a life of celibacy and fast, Orthodox monks say “their job is to repent and save their souls.”
+Leading a life of celibacy and fasting, Orthodox monks say “their job is to repent and save their souls.”

 The monks’ daily program begins two hours before midnight with personal prayer time and spiritual reading, followed by the cycle of morning prayers and the Divine Liturgy.

 After a light breakfast and a rest period, the monks begin their work day, attending to prayer and their tasks until evening.
 Tasks include construction, woodworking, publishing, food preparation, offering hospitality, grounds keeping, and tending the vineyard and the various gardens and orchards.